chaschev/bear/README.md

 }
 ```

-Bear uses a ... framework under the hood which invisible to the user.
-If you want to ... i.e. speed up download ... you can access Grid API via ...
+Bear uses a computing grid framework under the hood which is invisible to the user by default.
+If you at some moment would require to utilize any of it's features to coordinate hosts session, i.e. to speed up a big file download by downloading it on a single host and sharing it among others, you could manually access the Grid API.

-There are also grids.
-Grid is an execution table for the tasks.
-It is a parallel framework which allows syncing tasks execution, communicating, sharing their results (i.e. a file downloaded).
+Computing Grid is an execution table for the tasks.
+It is a parallel framework which allows syncing tasks execution, communicating, sharing their results.
 Any task is run inside a grid and can be synchronized by getting a Future for some other cell in a grid.
-If your tasks a simple and you don't need syncing, grid cold be seen as an array for your tasks.

 ### Installing and using Bear (latest developer release)